Impersonation (SSAS Tabular)

 Where, and in what context, a model exists will determine how impersonation information is configured.
 For models being authored in the SQL Server Data Tools, you can configure impersonation information on the Impersonation Information page in the Table Import Wizard or by editing a data source connection on the Existing Connections dialog.
 To view existing connections, in SQL Server Data Tools, on the Model menu, click Existing Connections.

-For models that are deployed to an Analysis Services server, impersonation information can be configured by clicking the ellipsis (...) of the Data Source Impersonation Info property in the Database Properties dialog box of SQL Server Management Studio.
+For models that are deployed to an Analysis Services server, impersonation information can be configured in SSMS, in Conection Properties > Impersonation Info.